amaanatiqur12/Chatbot-Nural-Network/README.md

-#This is input layer with nodes equal to length of words(number of words in list of words)
+This is input layer with nodes equal to length of words(number of words in list of words)
 ```Python
 net = tflearn.input_data(shape=[None, len(training[0])])
 ```

-#Hidden layer
+Hidden layer
 ```Python
 net = tflearn.fully_connected(net, 8)
 ```
-#Hidden Layer
+Hidden Layer
 ```Python
 net = tflearn.fully_connected(net, 8)
 ```

-"""Output layer with number of nodes equal to length of Label.
-And softmax which describe the probability of words in each ouput nodes"""
+Output layer with number of nodes equal to length of Label.
+And softmax which describe the probability of words in each ouput nodes
 ```Python
 net = tflearn.fully_connected(net, len(output[0]), activation="softmax")
 ```

-"""In summary, the line net = tflearn.regression(net) integrates the regression layer, which finalizes the training setup for your neural network.
+In summary, the line net = tflearn.regression(net) integrates the regression layer, which finalizes the training setup for your neural network.
 This is crucial for the training process, as it defines how the model learns from the data by minimizing the loss

-The tflearn.regression layer is essential because it sets up the loss function, optimizer, and training configuration for your model. """
+The tflearn.regression layer is essential because it sets up the loss function, optimizer, and training configuration for your model.
 ```Python
 net = tflearn.regression(net)
 ```

-"""The line model = tflearn.DNN(net) is crucial as it creates an instance of the deep neural network using the defined architecture.
-This model instance provides methods to train, evaluate, and make predictions with the neural network, encapsulating all the necessary configurations for practical usage."""
+The line model = tflearn.DNN(net) is crucial as it creates an instance of the deep neural network using the defined architecture.
+This model instance provides methods to train, evaluate, and make predictions with the neural network, encapsulating all the necessary configurations for practical usage.
 ```Python
 model = tflearn.DNN(net)
 ```